 Alternatively visit one of our Customer Service Points or call 01695 577177 to request a standing order mandate.

-You can text or email us at anytime to get your rent balance on demand.
-You will also get an update from us at the end of each month with the last ten transactions on your current rent account.
+If you register for our text and email service you can request a rent balance at anytime.
+You will also get an update at the end of each month with the last ten transactions on your current rent account.
+To register you need your tenancy number, house number and postcode.
+We will check your details and set this up.

 The rent you pay is used in the following ways:

-If you have a surplus of credit you may be able to request a rent refund.
+If you have overpaid your rent you may be able to request a refund.
+You can do this by:

 Information for where you live